tc39/proposal-private-fields/FAQ.md

 1. "Hidden" but not encapsulated properties are likewise already possible through the use of Symbols as property names (see below).

-Consensus in the committee is that we'd like a more ergonomic way to provide true encapsulation.
-As such, this proposal is currently moving forward with hard-private fields, letting [decorators](https://github.com/tc39/proposal-private-fields/blob/master/DECORATORS.md) or other mechanisms provide classes an opt-in escape hatch.
-There's still some debate about whether an escape hatch should exist by default, with some means to opt-out.
+This proposal is currently moving forward with hard-private fields, letting [decorators](https://github.com/tc39/proposal-private-fields/blob/master/DECORATORS.md) or other mechanisms provide classes an opt-in escape hatch.
+We intend to gather feedback during this process to help determine whether this is the correct semantics.

 See [this issue](https://github.com/tc39/proposal-private-fields/issues/33) for more.